contao/docs/docs/manual/system/maintenance.en.md

 It also depends on how deep the crawler should search for further URLs.
 The first level is the root page, e.g. `https://example.com`.
 The second level is all pages found on `https://example.com` and so on.
 The higher the depth value, the more links can be found and the longer the crawl process takes.
 You can control the depth on the command line using the `--max-depth` argument.
-In the backend, the depth is set to `10`.
+In the back end, the depth is set to `10`.

-{{< version-tag "5.3" >}} From Contao 5.3 you can also select the depth in the backend.
+{{< version-tag "5.3" >}} From Contao 5.3 you can also select the depth in the back end.

 #### Adjust the number of concurrent requests

 You can also increase the number of concurrent requests.
 However, you must then make sure that you do not overload the server.

 On the command line, you can use the `--concurrency` option (or the `-c` shortcut).
-In the backend the concurrency is set to `5`.
+In the back end the concurrency is set to `5`.

 {{< version-tag "5.3" >}} From Contao 5.3 you can set this value via the `config.yml`: